JensMunkHansen/CMake2024/StaticDynamic/README.md

 Library
 ==========

-Header-only library using Catch2 (static for testing)
+Header-only library using Catch2 (static for testing).
+Deployed using compiler flags

 Usage
 =======

-Builds locally Catch2 (shared) and uses library (no issues)
+Other target which uses Catch (shared).
+Here it is just build locally to ensure it is shared.
+Also, it uses the library above without conflicts